Project management terms can often tend toward jargon-y, although there are plenty that are easily understood, even to the layman.

 Activity sequencing refers to the process of identifying and documenting dependencies among schedule activities within a Work Breakdown Structure (WBS).

 Agile Project Management

-Agile project management methods espouse agile principles that encourage development iterations, teamwork, stakeholder involvement, objective metrics and effective controls.
-For more, read our post on Project Management Methodologies or check out our list of agile project management tools to enable agile project management on projects.
+Agile project management methods follow agile principles that encourage development iterations, teamwork, stakeholder involvement, objective metrics, and effective controls.

-Assumptions are any factors, usually listed in a statement of work (SoW) or estimate, that you assume to be held in place – either by the client or yourself – to ensure the ongoing validity of your document, and the outcome of the project.
-We’ve picked up this topic in our series on creating Statements of Work – Make Assumptions.
+Assumptions are any factors, usually listed in a statement of work (SoW) or estimate, that you assume to be held in place—either by the client or yourself—to ensure the ongoing validity of your document, and the outcome of the project.

 Assumptions analysis is a technique that explores the accuracy of assumptions and identifies risks to the project from their inaccuracy, inconsistency, or incompleteness.